 - There is no “local_%username%” folder in C:\users while the user is logged in.
 This means FSLogix isn’t working.

-- The date/time on the VHD file in \\FS01\Profiles\%Username% is not current.
+- The date/time on the VHD file in User profile location is not current.
 This means FSLogix isn’t mapping properly and changes aren’t being saved.

-- Event Viewier FSLogix Operations log is showing errors.
-Each error has a code, if you search FSLogix codes you’ll be able to easily identify what the root cause is.
+- Event Viewer FSLogix Operations log is showing errors.
+Each error has a code, if you search FSLogix codes you’ll be able to identify what the root cause is.

 Fixes For Each Issue

 - This is a permissions issue and the permissions should be set back to the default.

 - Update the registry entries on the pool template to point at \\FS01.nerdio.int (or whatever the Nerdio AD FQDN is).
 There are two registry entries to change.
 Set template as image and update existing hosts.

 - Remove the local profiles from the session host and/or template VM.
 Alternatively, implement the “delete local profile when it exists” registry entry on the template so FSLogix does that automatically.